 Ages: K to Grade 4

-This subscription-based iPad games for kids promises to make learning math fun and engaging.
+This subscription-based iPad game for kids promises to make learning math fun and engaging.
 Kids set out on missions to earn monsters by solving math puzzles.
-This is a game that can grow with any child, starting with very basic counting skills and building through to multiplication and division.
-After a 7-day free trial, the game costs $7.99 a month or $49.99 annually.
+This is a program that can grow with any child, starting with very basic counting skills and building through to multiplication and division.
+After a 7-day free trial, the program costs $7.99 a month or $49.99 annually.

 Where’s My Water?